shimna8/wagtail-basic/README.md

-# MyWagtailProject - Latest Wagtail CMS Setup
+# voyah - Latest Wagtail CMS Setup

 A modern Wagtail CMS project with the latest updates and best practices.